Michigander's Are Storing $50 Million in Bottles and Cans

 The Free Press reports that Michigan’s deposit return rate was about 90% until 2018.
 Then it dropped slightly to 89%.
 With about $346 million to $425 million in deposits refunded in the last two decades since 2000 as reported by Michigan Department of Treasury.
 The state takes the unclaimed deposit money known as escheat, with about 75% going to the Cleanup and Redevelopment Trust Fund, with the other 25% going back to retailers.

-These escheats from forfeited deposits adds up… big time, in 2018 Michigan had a record of $42.8 million dollars in unclaimed escheat, or unclaimed bottle deposits.
+These escheats from forfeited deposits add up… big time, in 2018 Michigan had a record of $42.8 million dollars in unclaimed escheat or unclaimed bottle deposits.
 If people get tired of storing their cans and bottles and kick them to the curb or recycling bins, that amount could skyrocket.

 © 2020 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 Information from the Detroit Free Press contributed to this report.